Elif-Dogan/LearnNow/README.md

 LearnNow
 ========

-My first application on github
+This is an android application about education.